TuringLang/DynamicPPL.jl/docs/src/internals.md

 Representing `logp` is fairly straight-forward: we'll just use a `Real` or an array of `Real`, depending on the context.

 **Representing `metadata` is a bit trickier**.
-This is supposed to contain all the necessary information for each `VarName` to enable the different executions of the model + extraction of different properties of interest after execution, e.g. the realization / value corresponding used for, say, `@varname(x)`.
+This is supposed to contain all the necessary information for each `VarName` to enable the different executions of the model + extraction of different properties of interest after execution, e.g. the realization / value corresponding to a variable `@varname(x)`.

 !!! note